bluepartyhatboii/LovenseBreedLab/README.md

 ## Description

 Mod for the game Breed Laboratory by Moey Moey that connects Lovense toys with the game.
 It starts/stops toys with sex scenes and adjusts toy speed/intensity according to the rhythm of the sex scene.
-See [Supported Lovense Toys](#supported-lovense-toys) and
+See [Supported Lovense Toys](#supported-lovense-toys) and [Supported Enemies](#supported-enemies)

 ## Contributing

 Testing requires having the hardware, sex toys, and I do not own more than 1 at the moment.
 If you want to test it for other Lovense toys contact me on Discord @redpartyhatboii or on the official game Discord.
+Lovense products not in the list below are not supported, but can be.

 ## Building